Dew2k6/ZeroCactus/README.md

 - Masterious#4421 (you can connect with him on Discord)

 ## How to run this bot?
-- Well, you just run `node cactus_bot/index.js` and it's done.
+- Well, you just run `node cactus_bot/bot.js` and it's done.
 But before that, please fill the config.json file!
+Also add your token in bot.js (line 11762) and commands.js (line 7)